 Cross onto the island of Öland and wander through the limestone plateau of Stora Alvaret, a UNESCO World Heritage Site.
 You then follow the coast south to Ystad and then north toward Gothenburg.
 As you’re travelling at your own pace you can stop at quaint villages and sandy beaches along the way.

 Journey north to Sunne through the Swedish forest.
 Enjoy the scenery and, if the weather allows, stop for another lake swim.
-Sweden is the perfect location to experience nature from up close.
+Sweden is the perfect place for immersing yourself in nature.
 Finally, we recommend spending some time in the Dalarna county.
-It is one of the most popular areas to visit in Sweden!
+It is one of the most popular areas to visit in Sweden.

 Good to know: This is one example of a tour you could take around Sweden.
 But Nordic Visitor itineraries can be tailored.
 Maybe you want to spend more time in certain locations or extend your trip.
 Just ask our Swedish travel experts!

 - Related: Read about the top Swedish road trips for a variety of tour lengths